johndpope/stable-diffusion-webui-lite/README.md

 # stable-diffusion-webui-lite

-    A lightweight version of stable-diffusion-webui, for personal experiments & easy public serving through ngrok tunnel from local PC ;)
+    A lightweight version of stable-diffusion-webui, for easy public serving through ngrok tunnel from local PC ;)

 ----

+# DEPRECATED, DO NOT USE!!

-We do code cleanify on AUTOMATIC1111's [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), making it lightweight and tidy.
+We do code cleanify on AUTOMATIC1111's [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), making modules hierarchy and tidy.
-For code clarity and avoiding compatiblity hells, we so far only support **Windows** platform ;)
+Concerning about code clarity and avoiding compatiblity hells, we so far only support **Windows** platform with an RXT 3060 ;)

+⚠ This repo is for public web serving and painiting parameters exploring, hence unsafe functions are removed or behaviour changed.
+⚠ For personal experiments or professional research, you should probobly use the original one :(

-Visit my deployed service for quick experience => [https://kahsolt.pythonanywhere.com/stable-diffusion-webui-lite](https://kahsolt.pythonanywhere.com/stable-diffusion-webui-lite)
+Visit my service for quick experience => [https://kahsolt.pythonanywhere.com/stable-diffusion-webui-lite](https://kahsolt.pythonanywhere.com/stable-diffusion-webui-lite)

 ### Features

 - [x] basic txt2img, img2img, textual-inverse
 - [ ] control variable experiments
 - [ ] recommend prompt words
 - [ ] show model stats (loss, gradients, etc..)